4d/docs/docs/ViewPro/method-list.md

 The `VP INSERT TABLE COLUMNS` command <!-- REF #_method_.VP INSERT TABLE COLUMNS.Summary -->inserts one or *count* empty column(s) in the specified *tableName* at the specified *column* index<!-- END REF -->.

+When a column has been inserted with this command, you typically modify its contents using the [VP SET TABLE COLUMN ATTRIBUTES](#vp-set-table-column-attributes) command.

 In the *insertAfter* parameter, you can pass one of the following constants to indicate if the column(s) must be inserted before or after the *column* index:

 |Constant|Value|Description|